advicelogic/advicelogic.github.io/_posts/2015-12-15-evca-fund-growth-method.md

 title:  "Using EVCA Fund growth method for real estate risk"
 categories: airr news
 ---
+Few days ago, we announced the release of our first risk model: Brown-one.

+It was still hot out of dev, but we wanted to put it out there.
+With no more explanations.
+Just wanted it out. :-)

-This template deploys a risk model for Value at Risk metrics applied to illiquid assets.
-It uses the EVCA Fund growth method.
+Today, we'll show you how one could use this model to produce Value at Risk metrics applied to illiquid assets.

 Lets see how we can use it to quantify risks from a real estate investment.